-Dr. Dmochowski has published more than 320 articles, 100 book chapters, and 460 abstracts; he has given over 260 presentations at various national and international meetings.
+Dr. Dmochowski has published more than 390 articles, 120 book chapters, and 470 abstracts; he has given over 260 presentations at various national and international meetings.
 He serves on the editorial board for the World Journal of Urology, and as a reviewer for The Journal of Urology and Urology.
 He is the Editor-in-Chief of Neurourology and Urodynamics.
 He is a Fellow of the American College of Surgeons and a member of the American Urological Association and International Continence Society.
 He is a trustee of the American Board of Urology.
-Dr. Dmochowski has been granted the Zimskind and Lifetime Achievement Awards from the Urodynamics Society for his accomplishment in clinical treatment for incontinence.
+Dr. Dmochowski has been granted the Zimskind, Lifetime Achievement and Service Awards from the Urodynamics Society and the Politano Award from the American Urologic Association for his accomplishments in clinical treatment for incontinence.

-Professor at the Department of Urology, Vanderbilt University, Nashville, TN; Director of the Section of Female Pelvic Medicine, Supervisor of the Fellowship in Pelvic Medicine, Vanderbilt University Hospital, Nashville, TN; Clinical Assistant Professor in Surgery, Uniformed Services University of the Health Sciences, Bethesda, MD; Vice Chair, Section of Surgical Sciences, Vanderbilt University Medical Center, Associate Chief of Staff; Medical Director of Risk Management at Vanderbilt University Hospital.
+Professor at the Department of Urology, Professor of Surgery, Vanderbilt University, Nashville, TN; Immediate past Director of the Section of Female Pelvic Medicine, Supervisor of the Fellowship in Pelvic Medicine, Vanderbilt University Hospital, Nashville, TN; Clinical Assistant Professor in Surgery, Uniformed Services University of the Health Sciences, Bethesda, MD; Vice Chair, Section of Surgical Sciences, Vanderbilt University Medical Center, Associate Chief of Staff; Medical Director of Risk Management at Vanderbilt University Hospital.